David-Ramalho/Local-AI-project/README.md

         ngrok http 3000

 It gives you a temporary link to access your local app over the internet.

-   📝 A full guide on using Ngrok is coming soon, but feel free to try it out on your own!
  ---

 # ❓ FAQs